brendanwliu/lyft_lidar/README.md

 # lyft_lidar
 An implementation of a UNet to solve a 3D lidar image problem.
+This project is part of a project with the UCSB Data Science Club and is at this point 'complete'.

+## Final Comments Post-Project
+This was my first foray into utilizing CNNs in a real world problem, drawing on examples already in the deeplearning community.
+It was an interesting experience learning and understanding image segmentation and its implication on self driving cars.
+By no means is this a comprehensive experiment.
+I just wanted to acknowledge the help of the UCSB Data Science Club and the Statistics faculty for helping me gain interest in the world of computational statistics.

 ## Abstract
 Self-driving cars are becoming less and less of a sci-fi dream every year.
 Each year over 42,000 people die of car accidents and over 2.7 million are injured.
 Being able to create a autonomous car that has never gets tired, makes objective decisions based on millions of hours of training data will improve safety in the long run.
 I trained a covolutional neural network (CNN) to segment birds eye view LiDAR images.
 Using the lyft level5 API I was able to get my annotated traning and validation datasets from lyft cars being driven around palo alto.
 My results are not fantastic;and, on the Kaggle leaderboard, I was able to score an abysmal 0.01 on the private held out data set, with the winner scoring a 0.216.
 However, the experiment still proves useful, because we can explore the segmentation results based on LiDAR data alone and compare it to the top scorers, which use a combination of image and LiDAR data.